wp-plugins/library-instruction-recorder/README.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed a TON of undefined index errors!
+* Removed some unnecessary code related to report downloading.
+* Changed a few deprecated WordPress functions.

 = 1.1.1 =
-* CSV headers were not being sent before data in some instances of report generation, causing reports to not download.
+* CSV headers were not being sent before data in some instances of report generation causing reports to not download.
 This has been fixed!

 = 1.1.0 =
 * Record count ("show entries" number) is now persistent on upcoming classes page (per user).